Multi-document Summarization via Deep Learning Techniques: A Survey: Future research directions and open issues

-In many natural language processing tasks, the limited labeled corpora, which are not adequate to train semantic-rich word vectors.
-Utilizing large-scale and unlabeled corpora, which are agnostic with current tasks, for pretraining can enhance the generalization ability of the model and speed up the convergence of the network, as shown in \cite{peters2018deep, mikolov2013distributed}.
-At present, pretrained language models have led to successes in many deep learning based natural language processing tasks.
-Among the reviewed papers \cite{zhong2020extractive, logan2019scoring, li2020leveraging}, multiple works adopt pretrained language models for multi-document summarization and achieve promising improvements.
-Applying pretrained language models such as BERT \cite{devlin2018bert}, GPT-2 \cite{radford2019language}, GPT-3 \cite{brown2020language}, RoBERTa \cite{liu2019roberta}, XLNet \cite{yang2019xlnet}, ALBERT \cite{lan2020albert}, PEGASUS \cite{zhang2019pegasus} and fine tuning them on a variety of downstream tasks allows the model achieve faster convergence speed and can improve model performance.
-Multi-document summarization requires the model to have a strong ability to process long sequences.
-It is promising to explore powerful language models specifically targeting at the long sequence input characteristic, such as Longformer \cite{beltagy2020longformer}, REFORMER \cite{kitaev2020reformer}, Big bird \cite{zaheer2020big} with pretrained models.
+In many NLP tasks, the limited labeled corpora are not adequate to train semantic-rich word vectors.
+Using large-scale, unlabeled, task-agnostic corpora for pre-training can enhance the generalization ability of models and accelerate convergence of networks \cite{peters2018deep, mikolov2013distributed}.
+At present, pre-trained LMs have led to successes in many deep learning based NLP tasks.
+Among the reviewed papers \cite{zhong2020extractive, logan2019scoring, li2020leveraging}, multiple works adopt pre-trained LMs for MDS and achieve promising improvements.
+Applying pre-trained LMs such as BERT \cite{devlin2018bert}, GPT-2 \cite{radford2019language}, GPT-3 \cite{brown2020language}, XLNet \cite{yang2019xlnet}, ALBERT \cite{lan2020albert}, or T5 \cite{colin2020exploring}, and fine-tuning them on a variety of downstream tasks allows the model to achieve faster convergence speed and can improve model performance.
+MDS requires the model to have a strong ability to process long sequences.
+It is promising to explore powerful LMs specifically targeting long sequence input characteristics and avoiding quadratic memory growth for self-attention mechanism, such as Longformer \cite{beltagy2020longformer}, REFORMER \cite{kitaev2020reformer}, or Big Bird \cite{zaheer2020big} with pre-trained models.
+Also, tailor-designed pre-trained LMs for summarization have not been well-explored, e.g., using gap sentences generation is more suitable than using masked language model \cite{Dzhang2019pegasus}.
+Most MDS methods focus on combining pre-trained LMs in encoder and, as for capturing cross-document relations, applying them in decoder is also a worthwhile direction for research \cite{pasunuru2021efficiently}.